 4- Don’t rub it.

 As much as I love a good dry brushing or a heavy scrub, your bacteria really don’t, as they get physically removed.
-They will eventually grow back but in the meantime, it leaves skin fragile and prone to sensitivity.
+They will eventually grow back but in the meantime, it weakens and sensitizes the skin.

 5- Feed it from the inside.